top of page

 Muscovies are interesting ducks.
 They seem part waterfowl and part turkey.
 They like dirt baths as much as water.
 They are fully flighted but usually choose to walk.
 They don't quack and their voice only sounds like a hiss.

-You can sponsor one of our Muscovies for $25 a month, which provides them with grain, corn for foot health, monthly deworming and treats.
+You can sponsor one of our Muscovies for $25 a month, which provides them with grain, corn for foot health, monthly deworming, and treats.
 In addition to these basics, we are always seeking funding for medications and vet visits.

 A very long time ago, we rescued a Muscovy we called Cocoa (RIP).
 One day she flew off--not surprising as they are technically wild and the females often take off.
 About six weeks later, Cocoa came walking up the driveway, with six little ones in tow!
 Momma is one of those babies, who along with her brothers Spot, Snowy, Stripe, Lacy, and Tux decided they were staying at West Place.